compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 talk 2: redux at the new york times

-* despite being surrounded in teh vast majority by men and the usual unpleasantness of being given precedence at doors (unwanted) and not in hallways (wanted) and other similar, I am more comfortable at strangeloop than at uptime or monitorama... mabe because it is enough my areana that I am confident, maybe that I know many people here.
+* despite being surrounded in the vast majority by men and the usual unpleasantness of being given precedence at doors (unwanted) and not in hallways (wanted) and other similar, I am more comfortable at strangeloop than at uptime or monitorama... mabe because it is enough my arena that I am confident, maybe that I know many people here.
-* redux channel on slack, slides are there (internet is not working fo rme right now)
+* redux channel on slack, slides are there (conf internet is not working for me right now)
-* JC, english version... monterey mexicao :)
 * opera singer and producer, wine sommlier
 * casual mention of triggers :) love the full name introduction with origin...
 YES (bings to mind for me- "immigrants- we get the job done"
 * loves the Glow tv s)how